camunda/camunda-modeler/docs/flags/README.md

 }
 ```

-As a result the app will only allow users to model BPMN diagrams.
+As a result, the app will only allow users to model BPMN diagrams.

 ![BPMN only mode](./bpmn-only.png)